-The key sources of uncertainty for the company are expenses, lapses and potential costs arising out of litigation.
+The key sources of uncertainty for the company are expenses, lapses and market movements.
 It is noted that no significant simplified methods were used to calculate technical provisions, including those used for calculating the risk margin.

-UHIL and UPE does not apply a volatility adjustment, as referred to in Article 77d of Directive 2009/138/EC.
+Neither UHIL nor UPE apply a volatility adjustment, as referred to in Article 77d of Directive 2009/138/EC.